-TDE 645 Differentiated Instruction, Response to Intervention, and Understanding by Design, 3 cr.
+TDE 645 Differentiated Instruction and Response to Intervention, 3 cr.

 TDE 658 Analyzing Student Achievement in Diverse Learning Contexts, 3 cr.

 We cater to teachers who want to be professionals in every sense of the word.
 Our program is not easy, but it builds not only thorough expertise, but the confidence that comes with it.
 Once you graduate you will be a member of DIAL forever--because what you will learn sticks.

 What students and graduates are saying about the DIAL MAE Program:

 This program has changed me inside and out.
 I believe it will make me a better teacher, a better mother, and a better person.

 The big draw about DIAL for me was to be grouped with other professionals that were hopeful about making a difference in students who struggle with school.
 I wanted something that applied to what I was doing now!
 DIAL was right on target all the way through.

 As a graduate of the D.I.A.L.
 Master’s in Education program at Marian University I feel competent to work with all students.
 The program was rigorous and relevant.
 I always felt challenged and inspired by what I was learning

 I would, and have, recommended this program to anyone willing to listen to me rave about it.

 -Rocky Mondello, DIAL Graduate - Waupaca Middle School Panther Academy Teacher and Coach